-In this second story in a two-part series, John Lucker, a principal at Deloitte Consulting LLP and its Global Advanced Analytics Human Capital Market leader, discusses what's behind a fact-based analytics culture versus one that's instinct driven, and tells how to break down barriers when a new analytics strategy is introduced.
-In the first part, Lucker explained how the CIO can create an analytics-aware culture to drive home the value of business analytics to individual units and the enterprise as a whole.
+In this second story in a two-part series, John Lucker, a principal at Deloitte Consulting LLP and its Global Advanced Analytics Human Capital Market leader, discusses what's behind a fact-based analytics culture versus one that's instinct driven, and tells how to break down barriers when a analytics strategy is .
+In the part, Lucker explained how the CIO can create an analytics-aware culture to drive home the value of business analytics to individual units and the enterprise as a whole.

 Recent years' events -- economic stressors, financial scandals, security threats, competitive advances, and compliance and regulatory mandates -- make moving to a fact-based business analytics culture a wise business decision.
 Although CIOs alone can't make all the changes necessary to create an analytics-aware culture, they can tip the "awareness scale" in the business' favor by heeding the following five recommendations: